 - Happens in the chase sequence at the beginning of Cats & Dogs.
 Buddy sees the cat he's been chasing sitting just outside an open door, dives at it...
 WHAM.

 - Played straight in Battlefield Earth, when Johnny enters a long-abandoned mall and runs into a plastic display case, apparently not being able to see through the frosted, moisture-covered glass.

 - In the 1967 Casino Royale (1967), archvillain Dr. Noah (Woody Allen), in his underground lair, meets up with his uncle James Bond (David Niven), and lowers a big sheet of invisible glass between them.
 When James sums up his plans for world domination as compensation for his feelings of sexual inferiority, Noah angrily steps forward — forgetting about the glass and smashing it to bits.

 - In The Man with the Golden Gun, James Bond is trying to navigate Scaramanga's lair and walks into a clear glass wall.

-- On Modern Family, Claire is worried that a dog Phil's father brought will walk into the back door.
+- Claire is worried that a dog Phil's father brought will walk into the back door.
 The dog doesn't, but their son Luke does.

 - In another episode, Cameron walks into the back door screen on Jay's home.